Kevin Haskins: Messy Music

 In the autumn of 1998, Haskins began composing scores for video games, film and television, under the name Messy Music, with partner Doug DeAngelis.
 The duo met as producer and artist during the making of the Love and Rockets album Lift.

 DeAngelis and Haskins describe Messy as electronic alternative music, featuring guests like Michael Balzary from Red Hot Chili Peppers, Jessicka from Scarling., among others.
 Messy's credits include music for Myst III, The Crow: Salvation, Saw II, 2Gether, NBC's Third Watch, Things Behind the Sun, and trailers for Skechers, PlayStation 2, and IFC.

 Personal life

-He lives in Los Angeles, California, with his Psychologist wife Pamela Dompe, and two daughters, Diva Lynn and Lola Rose.
-Haskins' daughters were all born in England.
+He lives in Los Angeles, California, with his psychologist wife Pamela Dompe, and two daughters, Diva Lynn and Lola Rose.
+Haskins's daughters were all born in England.

 Both daughters played in the band Blackblack.
 Additionally, Haskins and his daughter Diva are in the band Poptone, with Daniel Ash.
-Lola Dompe is currently a drummer and vocalist in the band Automatic.
+Lola Dompe was the drummer in the Los Angeles-based band Automatic from its 2017 founding to 2025.